iitggithub/iitggithub.github.io/articles/2018-05-zfsdedupe-put-to-ultimate-test-against.md

 All of the solutions below either support inline deduplication/compression or will in the very near future.
 I've had a couple of them priced just to give people an idea.
 The Dell pricing is indicative whereas the pricing for the Nimble SAN controller upgrade/All Flash Array are current as of May 9th 2017.

-Obviously, more thought should go into picking one of these solutions than just price.
-Other than the amount of raw disk space each solution provides, what's below really isn't an apples to apples comparison.
-The SAN based solutions include other tools like 4Hr support, predictive analytics, proactive monitoring, easy to use storage management tools, capacity planning and much more which do help to justify the additional expense.
+What's below really isn't an apples to apples comparison.
+The SAN-based solutions include other features such as 4Hr support, predictive analytics, proactive monitoring, easy to use storage management tools, capacity planning and much more which do help to justify the additional expense.
 An in-house solution will mean in-house support and even with my current knowledge of ZFS, i'm not 100% confident that i could fix it in an emergency 100% of the time within a reasonable time frame.

 With ZFS we still need to be concerned about its RAID configuration but from what i've read so far, it's not as complicated as it is for most servers/SANs (Nimble excluded) but still it's one more thing to learn and understand.
 While most Systems Administrators would be able to come up with a sensible configuration by themselves, i'm not sure all of them would be able to.Of course, you can ask yourself the question "How often does one need to do that?" and it's safe to say not often.
 It's still something worth keeping in mind though.